knicklabs/knicklabs/README.md

 I am a Technical Lead and Staff Software Engineer at Help Scout where I am currently working on the cross-functional Docs Team, which is responsible for building and maintaining tools for our users to create and publish knowledge bases.

 I am a collaborator on the Ready2Work Research Project.
-Our multidisciplinary team was awarded a 2019 Child-Bright KT Innovation Incubator Grant to develop a pilot online employment readiness platform for self-advocates with Autistism Spectrum Disorder (ASD), their families, and professionals who operate programs for people with ASD.
+Our multidisciplinary team was awarded a 2019 Child-Bright KT Innovation Incubator Grant to develop a pilot online employment readiness platform for self-advocates with Autism Spectrum Disorder (ASD), their families, and professionals who operate programs for people with ASD.

 ### 🌱 I’m currently learning...